underscoredotspace/watchy-revolution/README.md

 The settings display screen is a menu that lets you set the time, setup the wifi, or update the firmware.

-There are no dependencies within the screens, all of the screen instances and their organization are in `main.cpp` most of the screens are just a `show` method.
+There are no dependencies within the screens, all of the screen instances and their organization will be in `main.cpp` most of the screens are just a `show` method.
->>>>>>> Screen-demo/main